Sam-Dowling/SecureMail/README.md

 - In-memory datastore.
 - POP3 like functionality where inboxes are flushed once read by the client.
 - TOTP tokens used for authenticating users.
 - Inboxes are easily disposable and very lightweight.
-Users are encouraged to treat inboxes as temporary & disposable.

 The [Client](Client) is written in Python with GTK3.